wp-plugins/codepeople-post-map/readme.txt

 1. Maps in action
 2. Styling the maps
+3. Map with Panoramio layer
+4. Map with user's location
-3. Global maps settings
+5. Global maps settings
-4. Point insertion's form
+6. Point insertion's form
-5. Inserting map on sidebars
+7. Inserting map on sidebars
-6. Generates points, from the geolocation information stored on image's metadata
+8. Generates points, from the geolocation information stored on image's metadata